IDMNYU/DM2193SP2015/awesome-web-class/Chen_Alan/html_quiz_1.md

     <html></html>
     html tag
     Block element
-    tells the web browser everything in the html tag is html
+    Tells the web browser everything in the html tag is html
 ```

 ### 15: